astorDev/nist/observe/elastic/docs/docker-101.md

 # Elastic Stack with Docker getting started.
 Elasticsearch, Kibana, and Filebeat.

 Elastic Stack is one the most popular observability stacks out there.
-With it's self-hosted solution, extensive tooling, and a wide range of integrations it just doesn't seem to have a good alternative when it comes to structured logs.
+With its self-hosted solution, extensive tooling, and a wide range of integrations it just doesn't seem to have a good alternative when it comes to structured logs.
 Trust me, I've spent a lot of time looking for one.

 > Well, there's one valid alternative: OpenSearch.
 But it is a fork, so I'm not sure if it counts.
 And it seems to have all the same problem Elastic have with a few on top.